Why the Holiday Season Is a Busy Season in the Cyber World

 Security Changes Are Deferred

-Policy updates, system hardening, and security improvements are often postponed during the holiday season.
-Limited staff availability and the risk of disrupting revenue-critical systems lead teams to delay changes.
-As a result, known weaknesses remain exposed longer than intended, extending the window of opportunity for exploitation.
+Policy updates, system hardening, and security improvements are often postponed during the holiday season, extending the window of opportunity for exploitation.

 Business Exceptions Lower Security Barriers